 Torture Porn was the nickname given to a new genre of films that emerged in the mid-2000s that placed an emphasis on torture and sadism carried to extremes.
 For more detail concerning these see Torture Porn Films.

 One of the influential hits of the Torture Porn fad was James Wan’s Saw (2004).
-The surprise success of the film led to a series of sequels – Saw II (2005), Saw III (2006), Saw IV (2007), Saw V (2008), Saw VI (2009), Saw 3D (2010), Jigsaw (2017) and Spiral: From the Book of Saw (2021).
+The surprise success of the film led to a series of sequels – Saw II (2005), Saw III (2006), Saw IV (2007), Saw V (2008), Saw VI (2009), Saw 3D (2010), Jigsaw (2017), Spiral: From the Book of Saw (2021) and Saw X (2023).
 These concern the serial killer Jigsaw who places victims in elaborate traps where they are required to make extreme choices to save their own lives – the climax of the first film, for instance, required Cary Elwes having to make a decision about whether to saw off his own foot to escape.
 The sequels place an emphasis on extreme gore but the first Saw is a harrowing locked room thriller.

 The other successful hit of the Torture Porn fad was Eli Roth’s Hostel (2005) about a trio of tourists in Slovakia who are abducted as victims in an illicit operation that offers murder and torture to paying customers.
 This led to two sequels with Hostel Part II (2007) and Hostel Part III (2011).